-The electrical engineer is a key statutory function, under schedule 15 of the WHS(M&PS) Regulation.
+The electrical engineer is a key statutory function under schedule 15 of the WHS(M&PS) Regulation.
 Only one person is nominated by the mine operator in the safety management system to exercise the key statutory function.

-Note: the safety management system forms part of the overall management system of a mine.
-This is a requirement under section 18(4) of the WHS(M&PS) Regulation.
-The mine management system may follow a management approach, such as:
+Note: the safety management system forms part of the overall management system that is in place at the mine4.
+The mine management system may follow a management approach such as: